kfly8/p5-Function-Return/README.md

 The specified type checks against the value the original function was called in the list context.

 `wantarray` is convenient, but it sometimes causes confusion.
-So, in this module, we prioritized that the expected type of function return value becomes easy to understand.
+So, in this module, we prioritize that it easy to understand the type of function return value.

 ## requirements of type constraint